Have Heart: 2009: Disbandment

-On May 13, Have Heart announced that after finishing their world tour and doing a final show on October 17, 2009 for National Edge Day in Massachusetts, they will split.
+On May 13, Have Heart announced that after finishing their world tour and doing a final show on October 17, 2009 for National Edge Day in Massachusetts, they would split.
 Their final tour with support from Shipwreck covered every major continent.
 However, due to a family crisis, Flynn was absent during the first week of shows on the European tour.
 In this time, Sam Yarmuth from Triple B Records filled in for Flynn, and he rejoined the tour on July 3 in Wiesbaden, Germany.
 On July 25, 2009, Pat Flynn told the audience during their set on Moshvalleyfest in Belgium that they might release a last EP later that year, though this plan was later scratched.
 A day later on July 26, they played Fluff Fest in Czechia.

 Bridge Nine Records posthumously released a live recording of Have Heart's final show, titled 10.17.09, on November 23, 2010.
 The release features, in one package, the performance on both CD and DVD.
 Included with 10.17.09 was a pamphlet announcing We Were Supposed to Stay Young, an upcoming DVD chronicling the band's career and general scene of the time.
 Named after lyrics from Minor Threat's "Betray", the DVD was set to be released at some point in 2012.